Gynecological care for trans men

 Fertility and fertility preservation

 Some trans men wish to have children.
 Others do not.
 The choice is a personal one.
+If you think you'd like to have children, ask your healthcare professional about the options available to you.
 No matter what you choose to do, it's a good idea to plan ahead.
 If possible, make decisions about children before you start hormone therapy or have gender-affirming surgery.

 If you have a uterus and ovaries, you can get pregnant if you have vaginal sex with a person who can produce sperm.
 This is true even if you take testosterone or have irregular menstrual cycles or no menstrual cycles.
 Although testosterone might lessen your chance of pregnancy, don't rely on testosterone therapy for birth control.
 Pregnancy remains possible until menopause.